Electric Bill Before Solar

 In addition, Colorado requires utilities to pay you for the net excess energy that your system produces over the course of a year.
 So if you’re smart about your energy usage, your solar panel can actually turn a profit!
 The utility company will literally cut you a check at the end of the year for any extra solar juice you’ve contributed to the grid.
 Colorado makes taking advantage of those savings even easier, allowing you to opt either for the check or to simply roll your extra credit to any subsequent monthly bills.
 Have we mentioned how we like our renewable energy laws?
 You rock, Colorado.

-PACE Financing for Solar
+PACE Financing for Colorado Solar Power Homes Systems – On Hold (indefinitely?)

 So you want to go solar but don’t want to get a second mortgage to finance it?
 Well, Colorado has already implemented municipal financing, otherwise known as Property Assessed Clean Energy (PACE) financing.
 This is where your upfront solar cost is paid for with a special property tax assessment.
 You slowly pay off the tax assessment over 20 years.
 If you move in 5 years, not a problem.
 The payments (and solar savings) get transferred to the new owner.
 It’s a huge win-win program.
 Unfortunately, these programs are sold out quickly, but check with a local installer if it’s available in your area.